RI-imaging/qpimage/docs/userapi.rst

 ========
 User API
 ========
-The QPImage API is built upon the hdf5 file format using `h5py <http://h5py.readthedocs.io/>`_.
+The qpimage API is built upon the hdf5 file format using `h5py <http://h5py.readthedocs.io/>`_.
 That means that each instance of :py:class:`qpimage.QPImage` generates an hdf5 file, either on disk or in memory, depending on the preferences of the user.
 This approach